ibmtjbot/node-tjbotlib/README.md

-# tjbot
+# TJBot

-Nodejs library that abstracts several functions for TJBot.
+Node.js library that abstracts several functions for TJBot.

 > Encapsulates basic functions for TJBot such as making your bot see, listen, speak, play sounds, etc.